darentanDZ/darentanDZ.github.io/_posts/2017-8-12-Ticwatch_S_&_E_The_Smartwatch_with_the_Best_Bang_for_Buck_on_the_Market.md

 ![p3-6](/images/p3-6.png)
 <center>Main differences between Ticwatch S & E (Source: <a href="https://codenchips.my">Codenchips MY</a>)</center>

-</br>I decided to go with the Black Ticwatch E as I personally preferred its clean and minimal looks.
+<br />I decided to go with the Black Ticwatch E as I personally preferred its clean and minimal looks.
 Currently on the Kickstarter campaign’s Early Bird offer, they are going for 25% off the retail price at USD119 for the Ticwatch E and 30% off the retail price at USD139 for the Ticwatch S. The products are scheduled to be delivered worldwide between end of October to November, 2 months after the campaign end date which I think is pretty fast.

 ![p3-1](/images/p3-2a.png)

 ![p3-1](/images/p3-2b.png)
-<center>Official Photos of the Ticwatch E(Source:<a href="http://kck.st/2veDGbl">Kickstarter </a>)</center></br>
+<center>Official Photos of the Ticwatch E(Source:<a href="http://kck.st/2veDGbl">Kickstarter </a>)</center><br />

 ![p3-1](/images/p3-3a.png)

 ![p3-1](/images/p3-3b.png)
-<center>Official Photos of the Ticwatch S(Source:<a href="http://kck.st/2veDGbl">Kickstarter </a>)</center></br>
+<center>Official Photos of the Ticwatch S(Source:<a href="http://kck.st/2veDGbl">Kickstarter </a>)</center><br />

 ![p3-1](/images/p3-4.png)
-<center>Official Hardware Specifications of the Ticwatch S & E(Source:<a href="http://kck.st/2veDGbl">Kickstarter </a>)</center></br>
+<center>Official Hardware Specifications of the Ticwatch S & E(Source:<a href="http://kck.st/2veDGbl">Kickstarter </a>)</center><br />

 # Comparison with Other Smartwatches in the Market
 The key selling point of this watch is that attracted me is that it has all the features of the RM1500+/- smartwatches at the price of RM519.
 Don’t believe me?
 Take a look at the chart below.